Maroon 5: 2019–2022: Super Bowl LIII halftime show controversy, Madden's leave of absence and Jordi

+2023–present: Las Vegas Residency and Love Is Like

+In January 2023, it was announced that the band would perform at the first edition of The Town Festival in Brazil, on September 7, 2023.
+The band headlined their first Las Vegas residency titled, Maroon 5: The Las Vegas Residency at Dolby Live at the Park MGM.
+The show began in March 2023 and ended in March 2025.

+On May 19, 2023, the band released a new single titled "Middle Ground".
+On October 14, 2023, Levine teased the band's new music was in the works.
+On April 7, 2025, he confirmed that a new single would release "at the end of the month-ish," and that a new album was slated to release around summer.

+On April 25, 2025, Maroon 5 announced a new single titled "Priceless", featuring singer Lisa from K-Pop group Blackpink.
+The song and its music video were released on May 2, 2025.
+On June 23, 2025, Maroon 5 released the promotional single, "All Night".
+Along with the single, they also announced their eighth studio album, Love Is Like, with a release date of August 15, 2025.

+Maroon 5 released the album Love Is Like, along with the official music video for the title track, "Love Is Like", on August 15, 2025.

 Musical style and influences

-Maroon 5's musical style has generally been regarded as pop, pop rock, funk rock, dance-pop, blue-eyed soul, neo soul, soft rock, and indie rock.
+Maroon 5 has been described as pop, pop rock, funk rock, dance-pop, blue-eyed soul, neo soul, soft rock and pop-R&B, while their early work has been characterized as indie rock.
 Adam Levine has stated: "Everything that's written and performed and put together pretty much comes from us.
 I just think people would be surprised to know that we're a self-contained unit.
 We're a band that does their own thing.
 There's no puppet master."
-However, in an article about the songwriter and producer Benny Blanco, it is revealed that at least some of the band's songs, such as "Moves like Jagger," are the product of efforts by or collaborations with, professional songwriters and producers.
+However, in an article about the songwriter and producer Benny Blanco, it is revealed that at least some of the band's songs, such as "Moves like Jagger", are the product of efforts by or collaborations with, professional songwriters and producers.
 In the same article, Levine says, "It's almost as if [Benny Blanco] has the Midas touch in putting the right people together at the right time to create a musical moment.
 He's about collaboration.
 And he's so good at nailing down who does everything best."